310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% bubble Midori smile %}
 Yeah, I learned this trick from you, Senpai.
 I’ve grown up enough to understand what you’ve *actually* been doing for us all along.

-“… They haven’t decided on what we’re going to play as yet, but—”
+“…They haven’t decided on what we’re going to play as yet, but—”

 “We’ll likely be performing as new characters from a manga that’s never had a live adaptation before.”